 When I started looking at the Nikon D7000, it was way back in December 2010.
 I purchased it for my birthday, knowing full well that it was a brand new camera and would be the perfect step up from the Nikon D40x, the lowest-end DSLR I could have purchased from Nikon’s current lineup.
-I was looking for the best point and shoot digital camera.
+I was looking for the best point-and-shoot digital camera.
 As an amateur photographer who’d only started with DSLRs back in 2008, two years with one camera was a long time, but I finally mastered it and found the limitations too great to continue using.
 So with the money I’d collected for the incredibly difficult task of getting older, I stepped up my photography equipment.
 See also, the best DSLR camera on the market.

 The D7000 has a great body.
-I love walking around town, on trips or working, just carrying it around.
-If anything, at times I feel that it’s too small, but as a mid-high end consumer camera it doesn’t have the girth of pro-grade DSLRs.
+I love walking around town, on trips, or working, just carrying it around.
+If anything, at times I feel that it’s too small, but as a mid- to high-end consumer camera, it doesn’t have the girth of pro-grade DSLRs.
 For an extra $200 you can buy an attachable battery pack that adds both weight and length to the body going down, and that’ll solve the size problem if you feel it.
 Very well balanced, very comfortable to hold, and except with massive zoom lenses it sits with great stability on almost any surface.
 If you’d prefer zoom available on the camera itself, then check out our Olympus E-M10 Mark II review, Nikon Coolpix A900 review, and our Nikon Coolpix L840 review.

 However, when it comes to weight distribution, there is a little too much give with even mid-sized lenses.
 My current favorite lens is a Sigma 30mm f/1.4, and it’s a very large piece of glass, especially compared to Nikon’s 50mm f/1.8.
 When on the D7000, the whole frame rocks back and forth.
-With the kit 18-105mm zoom the whole body leans forward on the lens.
-In the hand the weight distribution isn’t a problem unless you have big hands and need the extra space for gripping on the bottom.
+With the kit 18-105mm zoom, the whole body leans forward on the lens.
+On the hand, the weight distribution isn’t a problem unless you have big hands and need the extra space for gripping the bottom.
 However, the body should never rock back and forth; it should rest comfortably on the bottom of the body or the lens.

 As the first 1080p shooting DSLR from Nikon, the D7000 has a record button and a digital viewfinder function.
 To activate the digital viewfinder, there’s a lever kept in place by a spring, which is a strange control compared to the buttons and dials for every other function.
 It works well enough, and in the year and a half of use I’ve never accidentally switched it on.
 I’ll talk more about the digital viewfinder later on.